AlbertoTalavan/TS_RWbootcamp_2020/Week04/Week04_README.md

 More info about this project app at:
 [Week 04 - Compatibility](https://github.com/AlbertoTalavan/TS_RWbootcamp_2020/blob/master/Week04/Compatibility_Readme.md "Compatibility")

-NT:->  This one include Unit Tests.
+NT: This one includes Unit Tests.